freebsd-net/tcp-testsuite/state-event-engine/rcv-rst-syn-rcvd/README.md

 [RFC 5961](https://tools.ietf.org/html/rfc5961#section-3) are followed.
 The default is to follow [RFC 5961](https://tools.ietf.org/html/rfc5961#section-3).

-Since the code path for handling the `SYN-RCVD` state depends on the prior state, have two set of tests.
+Since the code path for handling RST-segments in the `SYN-RCVD` state depends on the prior state, have two sets of tests.

 ## Status